Getting Prepared for an

 Other EMP pages at this web site:

-Jerry Emanuelson's email address on EMP-related matters is email@example.com.
-I am putting my email address back on this page somewhat reluctantly.
-I am glad to answer brief questions on this subject, and email from readers is very valuable in helping me to improve this site; but please don't be one of those people who sends me pages of questions and expects me to spend hours answering them for free.
-Also, please be aware of the fact that more than half of all the email that I get regarding my rather large website consists of questions that are already answered on the pages of the website.
-I know that there is a lot of material to go through on the website, but please try to read through the parts that seem to be relevant to your question before emailing me.
-And please be patient since my websites cover much more than just EMP, and I am constantly buried in email.
+Jerry Emanuelson's email address on EMP-related matters is firstname.lastname@example.org.
+I am glad to answer brief questions on this subject, and email from readers is very valuable in helping me to improve this web site; but please don't be one of those people who sends me pages of questions and expects me to spend hours answering them for free.
+(I actually do get email like that.)
+Also, please be aware of the fact that more than half of all the email that I get regarding my rather large web site consists of questions that are already answered on the pages of the web site.
+I know that there is a lot of material to go through on this web site, but please try to read through the parts that seem to be relevant to your questions before emailing me.
+And please be patient since my web sites cover much more than just EMP, and I am constantly buried in email.

 For additional information on preparedness, especially as it relates to electromagnetic pulse, there were a special series of excellent internet radio programs on the subject produced by EMPactAmerica in September, 2011.
 Those radio programs are available free at http://www.empactradio.org.